mingiiiiiiii/kpqclib/README.md

 All OpenSSL dependencies are removed, and we used cryptographic algorithms in PQClean.

+### To Do List
+* Update some codes into latest reference code
+* Make auto building script
+* Rewrite README into clear form

 ## How to build
 Before you build, check the ```requirements.txt``` file and ensure you installed the required tool.